j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

 Just a few things to note:

-* A stakeholder can add themselves to the asset graph via a manifest without touching Python in the dagster environment.,
+* We've accomplished the state goal: A stakeholder can add themselves to the asset graph via a manifest without touching Python in the dagster environment.
 * This could easily plug into any tooling we create for the YAML DSL for typeaheads etc. DevRel/Yaml crew is already working on this so I did not replicate it.
 * Dependencies must be fully qualified (no asset key prefixes or anything) and it parses forward slashes, which is much more convenient than arrays of strings.
 Requiring full qualification is an explicit tradeoff for obviousness/debuggability/clarity at the expense of some additional typing when writing manifest files.
 * The asset key by default is `{group_name}/{asset_name}`